Skip to Content

 • Discuss with your child’s doctor before you let them return to sports after a concussion.

 At Kornfeld Law, we are committed to helping improve safety across many areas of our communities.
 We also represent those who are injured due to the negligence of other people.
-Please don’t hesitate to reach out to our Seattle brain injury attorneys at (425) 657-5255 if you would like to discuss your potential case during a free consultation.
+Please don’t hesitate to reach out to our Kirkland brain injury attorneys at (425) 657-5255 if you would like to discuss your potential case during a free consultation.

 Categories: